 We and the selling unitholders are selling common units to the underwriter, UBS Securities LLC, pursuant to an underwriting agreement dated the date of this prospectus supplement.
 We and the selling unitholders have agreed to sell to the underwriter, and the underwriter has agreed to purchase, 1,104,600 common units from us and 145,400 common units from the selling unitholders.
-We have agreed with the underwriter that if any selling unitholder fails to sell any of his common units to the underwriter, we will issue and sell to the underwriter that number of common units not sold by the selling unitholder.

 If the underwriter sells more than the aggregate 1,250,000 common units offered hereunder, the underwriter has a 30-day option to buy up to an additional 187,500 common units from us at the offering price set forth on the cover of this prospectus supplement less the underwriting discounts and commissions to cover these sales.
 The underwriter is obligated to purchase all the common units (other than those covered by the over-allotment option) if it purchases any of the common units offered hereunder.
-The following table shows the per common unit and total underwriting discounts and commissions we and the selling unitholders will pay to the underwriter.
-These amounts are shown assuming both no exercise and full exercise of the underwriter's over-allotment option.
-In addition, these amounts do not give effect to the payment to us of the aggregate common unit option exercise price of \$2.7 million for the common units being offered by the selling unitholders in this offering.
+The following table shows the per common unit and total underwriting discount and commission we and the selling unitholders will pay to the underwriter.
+These amounts are shown assuming both no exercise and full exercise of the underwriter's over-allotment.
+In addition, these amounts do not give effect to the payment to us of the aggregate unit-option exercise price of \$2.7 million for the common units being offered by the selling unitholders in this offering.

-Per common unit No exercise Full exercise Underwriting discounts and commissions \$ 0.96 \$ 1,200,000 \$ 1,380,000 Proceeds, before expenses, to us 21.59 23,848,314 27,896,439 Proceeds to the selling unitholders 21.59 3,139,186 3,139,186
+Per Common Unit No exercise Full exercise

+Underwriting discounts and commissions \$ \$ \$

+Proceeds, before expenses, to us

+Proceeds to the selling unitholders

-We estimate that the total expenses of this offering payable by us, excluding underwriting discounts and commissions, will be approximately \$200,000, assuming no exercise of the underwriter's over-allotment option.
-This estimate includes expenses relating to printing, legal and accounting fees among other expenses.
+We estimate that the total expenses of this offering payable by us and the selling unitholders, excluding underwriting discounts and commissions, will be approximately \$200,000, assuming no exercise of the underwriter's over-allotment option.
+This estimate includes expenses relating to the filing fee for the base and supplement prospectus and printing and legal fees among other expenses.

 Common units sold by the underwriter to the public will initially be offered at the offering price set forth on the cover of this prospectus supplement.
-Any common units sold by the underwriter to securities dealers may be sold at a discount of up to \$0.52 per common unit from the offering price.
-Any of these securities dealers may resell any common units purchased from the underwriter to other brokers or dealers at a discount of up to \$0.10 per common unit from the offering price.
-If all the common units are not sold at the public offering price, the underwriter may change the offering price and the other selling terms.
+Any common units sold by the underwriter to securities dealers may be sold at a discount of up to \$ per common unit from the offering price.
+Any of these securities dealers may resell any common units purchased from the underwriter to other brokers or dealers at a discount of up to \$ common unit from the offering price.
+If all the common units are not sold pursuant to the offering price, the underwriter may change the offering price and the other selling terms.